zorridge/whatsapp-auto-sender/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I have compiled the script as an executable, so ignore the below if you are running ```app.exe```.
+The executable can be downloaded from [here](https://bit.ly/whatsappAutoSender).

-But if you'd like to get a local copy up and running, follow these steps below (Windows):
+If you'd like to get a local copy up and running, follow these steps below (Windows):

 ### Prerequisites